lukeed/fly-gzip/readme.md

 ### .gzip(options)

-Any files passed through `.gzip()` will not be affect directly.
+Any files passed through `.gzip()` will not be affected directly.
 Instead, a _cloned_ copy will be compressed & have its extension modified.
 This means your `target` directory will contain the orginal file **and** its gzipped copy.

 ```
 \src